Your cart is currently empty!

 The first cycle of washing is to remove as much urine as possible while the second wash will actually clean the diapers.

-You may tumble dry your diapers on low heat.
-The bottom waterproof layer is made with polyurethane which can melt when the heat is turned up too much on your dryer.
+You may also tumble dry your diapers on air fluff or no heat settings.
+The bottom waterproof layer is made with polyurethane which can degrade when the heat is turned up too much on your dryer.
 We like to use the “Casuals” or “Delicates” setting when tumble drying.
-Heat should be set no higher than “Warm.”
+Heat should be set no higher than the lowest setting above air fluff.

 Your diapers may only be partially dry after this cycle.
 Other clothing should be completely dry.
-We recommend laying the diapers out flat or hang drying to complete your washing and drying.
+We recommend laying the diapers out flat or hang drying to complete your the drying of your diapers.

-It is normal for the bottom waterproof layer of PUL to stick to itself after drying.
+It is normal for the bottom waterproof layer of PUL to stick to itself after the first few washes.
 Gently pull any parts that are sticking together apart.
 This is residual basting adhesive used in the construction of the diapers and will naturally wash out over time and this stickiness will be reduced.